Hypfer/Valetudo/docs/_pages/general/rooting-instructions.md

 ### Reset-Button UART

-**Dreame is aware of this and might patch it in newer firmwares.
-Therefore, don't update your robot in the Mi Home App**
+**This was patched in many new firmwares.
+Do NOT update your robot via the Mi Home app if you want to root.**

 There are other ways to root as well, however this one is very easy and very reliable so use that if you can.
 What we're doing is basically just injecting a custom OTA update including hooks for valetudo, and sshd etc.